What do banks do?

 Where could you fit in?

 It’s an exciting time to join the finance sector.
 Technology and innovation are pushing the limits of what banking can achieve.
 It means banks like ours are bringing together new skills and different perspectives to innovate, progress and make a positive difference.
-It’s a mind-set that’s true wherever you work - from technology and finance through to wealth management and corporate finance.
+It’s a mindset that’s true wherever you work –from technology and finance to wealth management and corporate finance.
 Find out where a career in banking could take you.

-In Asset Management, there’s one key objective: generating income for clients.
-This is done by directing a client’s capital into a range of investments, chosen carefully by balancing risk, opportunity, and other variables – such as timeframes and other investments in a client’s portfolio.
+In Asset Management, there’s one objective: generating income for clients.
+This is done by directing a client’s capital into a range of investments.
+These are chosen carefully by balancing risk, opportunity, and other variables such as timeframes and other investments in a client’s portfolio.

 What would you like to see?